joer456/GC-2-N64/README.rst

 Hooking up the Gamecube controller to the Arduino
 -------------------------------------------------
-The GC controller cord had 6 wires: +5V, +3.3V, data, 2x ground, and one unused wire.
+The GC controller cord had 5 wires: +5V, +3.3V, data, 2x ground.
 The pin-out is shown in Figure 1 (right).

-1. +5V (green) - connect to Arduino +5V supply
+1. +5V (White) - connect to Arduino +5V supply

-2. Data (red) - connect to Arduino digital I/O 2
+2. Data (Red ) - connect to Arduino digital I/O 2

 3. GND (yellow) - connect to Arduino ground

-4. GND (brown) - connect to Arduino ground
+4. GND (Black) - connect to Arduino ground

-5. N/C (black) - don't connect
+5. N/C () - No wire

-6. +3.3V (orange) - connect to Arduino +3.3V supply
+6. +3.3V (Green) - connect to Arduino +3.3V supply

 The internal wire colors may vary from the ones listed here.
-Remember, I spliced some third party GC cables I got off eBay, so I wouldn't be surprised if the wire colors were not the same as an official GC controller.
 Verify the colors match the actual pin-out.

-Also, as you can see, the Arduino provides power to the controller: 3.3V to the circuits, and 5V for the rumble.
-The Arduino needs its own power supplied to it, either via USB or an external power brick.
-The N64 doesn't provide enough power for the Arduino.

 Attaching the Pull-up Resistor
 ------------------------------